Lexington Market: History

 Lexington Market is one of the longest-running public markets in the nation, having been around since 1782.
 The land for the original market was donated by General John Eager Howard, a famous Continental Army commander of the Maryland Line regiment.
 The land came from his estate "Belvedere" (also known as "Howard's Woods) west and north of what was then Baltimore Town.

 The market originally operated without sheds and stalls.
 Farmers from Towson and Reisterstown would load up their horse-drawn wagons with ham, butter, eggs and produce, while watermen would bring their catches from the Chesapeake Bay.
 Originally, the market was open on Tuesdays, Friday, and Saturday from 2 a.m. until noon.
 A bell would ring to start and end the market day.

 In 1871, a shed was built for the market.
 After the shed was destroyed in a 1949 fire, the city built the "East Market" building at Paca and Lexington Streets.
 A project to build a new market shed building began in 2020 and was completed in late 2022, when the East Market building was closed and slated for future development.

+The history of slavery at Lexington Market includes both enslaved people as market workers and the sale of enslaved people at the market.
+In 2022, a sculpture was unveiled at Lexington Market called Robert and Rosetta, depicting an enslaved market worker named Robert and an enslaved girl named Rosetta who was auctioned off at the market.
+Robert was enslaved by former Maryland Governor George Howard and forced to sell butter, but later escaped to freedom.
+An advertisement for the sale of Rosetta was featured in the Baltimore Sun in March, 1838.

 Food

-There are many shops featuring deli sandwiches, fried chicken, Chinese food, pizza, cheesesteaks, hog dogs, peanuts, and authentic ethnic foods - as well as a historic shoe repair stand and florist.
+There are many shops featuring deli sandwiches, fried chicken, Chinese food, pizza, cheesesteaks, hot dogs, peanuts, and authentic ethnic foods - as well as a historic shoe repair stand and florist.
 Lexington Market is a popular lunch spot for working Baltimoreans as well as students at the nearby University of Maryland, Baltimore campus and the University of Baltimore.

-Perhaps the best-known eatery at Lexington Market is Faidley's, known for its crabcakes and featured in 2012 on the "Mid-Atlantic" episode of the Travel Channel show, Adam Richman's Best Sandwich in America.
+Perhaps the best-known eatery at Lexington Market is Faidley's Seafood, known for its crabcakes and featured in 2012 on the "Mid-Atlantic" episode of the Travel Channel show, Adam Richman's Best Sandwich in America.
 Market Bakery sells "Berger Cookies", shortbread cookies topped with fudge that are a Baltimore favorite.